-OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award.
+OJP will require each successful applicant to submit regular performance data that show the completed work's results.
 The performance data directly relate to the goals, objectives, and deliverables identified in the "Goals, Objectives, and Deliverables" discussion.

-A list of performance measure questions for this program can be found on page 19.
+A list of performance measure questions for this program can be found on page 23.